NEW TO CVSUITE

 - Click the Create New Region button toward the bottom of the page.

 - Choose your region type: State, Metropolitan Statistical Area, County, or ZIP Code.

 - Select or search for the desired regions.
 Be sure to click the checkbox next to the region name.

 - Click Save New Region.
 Naming your region group a unique and descriptive name will distinguish this region from future and previously saved groups.

 - The name of the region selected will display in the upper right corner of the tool for reference.

 Select a data year by clicking on the drop-down menu under Data Settings.
 CVSuite offers data from 2011 to present.
 You can change the data year at any point of your analysis, but it is best to set your data year before you begin your analysis.
 The site will automatically save your selections.
 Click on the Dashboard or any other page to begin your analysis.

 Customize Your Data

 Once you have defined your region, the next step is to select your data settings.
 CVSuite offers you the ability to define your creative economy by choosing the creative industries, occupations, and classes of workers that will be included in your data.
-By default, CVSuite’s recommended core industry and occupations codes will be pre-selected.
-We also offer additional periphery industry and occupations that support the arts, such as culinary industries and construction industries that may be applicable to your region or particular business case.
+By default, CVSuite’s recommended core industry and occupation codes will be pre-selected.
+We also offer additional periphery industries and occupations that support the arts, such as culinary industries and construction industries that may be applicable to your region or particular business case.
 After you familiarize yourself with the data, we encourage you to evaluate the additional industry and occupation codes we offer to determine which ones are best to define your region’s creative economy.
 Let’s get started!
 On the Dashboard, select the Data Settings link.